Closed call for joint proposals for Tailor-Made Training (TMT) - Orange Knowledge Programme

 - CVs of all proposed experts (no prescribed format)

-Please be aware that not all browsers work well with Delta.
+- You start your application in Delta well on time, applications after the deadline or received through email, will be marked as non-eligible.
 To be sure your browser supports Delta optimally, it is preferable to use Edge or Google Chrome.
 Safari is known for not supporting Delta well.

 Once you have collected and completed all required documents, please submit your joint proposal.
 We advise you to not leave submitting your proposal to the day of the deadline.
 Please note: proposals sent by email will not be accepted by Nuffic.

-A final selection of eligible proposals will be made based on the results of the assessment, taking into account the fact that the following division of budget is intended:
+A final selection of eligible proposals will be made based on the results of the assessment, taking into account that the aim is to grant at least one TMT for each participating partner country.

-Additionally, a minimum score (based on the assessment) is applied during the selection process and an even distribution of proposals between the countries within a certain category is aimed for.
-The results of this call are expected to be announced around mid-December 2021.
+A minimum score (based on the assessment) is applied during the selection process and an even distribution of proposals between the countries within a certain category is aimed for.
+The results of this call are expected to be announced in September 2023.